London: Architecture

 The Monument to the Great Fire of London in the City of London provides views of the surrounding area while commemorating the Great Fire of London, which originated nearby.
 Marble Arch and Wellington Arch, at the north and south ends of Park Lane, have royal connections, as do the Albert Memorial and Royal Albert Hall in Kensington.
-Nelson's Column (built to commemorate Admiral Horatio Nelson who is depicted in a 17 ft statue at the top) is a nationally recognised monument in Trafalgar Square, one of the focal points of Central London.
+Nelson's Column in Trafalgar Square is a focal point.
 Older buildings are mainly brick, commonly the yellow London stock brick.

 In the dense areas, most of the concentration is via medium- and high-rise buildings.
-London's skyscrapers, such as 30 St Mary Axe (designed by Foster and Partners and dubbed "The Gherkin"), Tower 42, the Broadgate Tower and One Canada Square, are mostly in the two financial districts, the City of London and Canary Wharf.
-High-rise development is restricted at certain sites if it would obstruct protected views of St Paul's Cathedral and other historic buildings.
-This protective policy, known as 'St Paul's Heights', has been in operation by the City of London since 1937.
-Nevertheless, there are a number of tall skyscrapers in Central London, including the 95-storey Shard London Bridge, the tallest building in the UK and Western Europe.

-Other notable modern buildings include The Scalpel, 20 Fenchurch Street (dubbed 'The Walkie-Talkie'), the former City Hall in Southwark, the Art Deco BBC Broadcasting House plus the Postmodernist British Library in Somers Town/Kings Cross and No 1 Poultry by James Stirling.
-The BT Tower stands at 620 ft and has a 360-degree coloured LED screen near the top.
-What was formerly the Millennium Dome, by the Thames to the east of Canary Wharf, is now an entertainment venue called the O_{2} Arena.
+London's skyscrapers, such as 30 St Mary Axe, Tower 42, the Broadgate Tower and One Canada Square, are mostly in the two financial districts, the City of London and Canary Wharf.
+High-rise development has been restricted since 1937 if it would obstruct protected views of St Paul's Cathedral.
+There are skyscrapers in Central London, including the 95-storey Shard London Bridge, the tallest building in the UK and Western Europe.
+Modern buildings include The Scalpel, 20 Fenchurch Street, the former City Hall in Southwark, the Art Deco BBC Broadcasting House, the Postmodernist British Library near Kings Cross, No 1 Poultry, the BT Tower and The O_{2} Arena.